japila-books/spark-sql-internals/docs/spark-sql-StaticSQLConf.md

 (internal) Configures `in-memory` (default) or ``hive``-related link:BaseSessionStateBuilder.md[BaseSessionStateBuilder] and link:spark-sql-ExternalCatalog.adoc[ExternalCatalog]

-link:spark-sql-SparkSession-Builder.adoc#enableHiveSupport[Builder.enableHiveSupport] is used to enable link:hive/index.adoc[Hive support] for a link:spark-sql-SparkSession.adoc[SparkSession].
+link:spark-sql-SparkSession-Builder.adoc#enableHiveSupport[Builder.enableHiveSupport] is used to enable link:hive/index.adoc[Hive support] for a link:SparkSession.md[SparkSession].

 Used when:

-* `SparkSession` utility is requested for the link:spark-sql-SparkSession.adoc#sessionStateClassName[name of the BaseSessionStateBuilder implementation] (when `SparkSession` is requested for a link:spark-sql-SparkSession.adoc#sessionState[SessionState])
+* `SparkSession` utility is requested for the link:SparkSession.md#sessionStateClassName[name of the BaseSessionStateBuilder implementation] (when `SparkSession` is requested for a link:SparkSession.md#sessionState[SessionState])

 * `SharedState` utility is requested for the link:spark-sql-SharedState.adoc#externalCatalogClassName[name of the ExternalCatalog implementation] (when `SharedState` is requested for an link:spark-sql-SharedState.adoc#externalCatalog[ExternalCatalog])